amartinsec/BadBird-C2/README.md

 - PWD
     - Adds the current working directory to the BadBird shell
     - Less OPSEC safe
+- local \<command>
+    - Runs a local command from the C2 Server

 ### Features coming soon